 It means that diagnosing does not depend on doctors’ qualifications, the amount of attention they pay to a patient and other factors that may influence the quality of their judgement.
 Machine-enabled mechanisms are not prone to factors of the kind, while they have access to a much wider data pool, which contributes to better decision-making.

 Market segmentation and product recommendation is another example of how machine learning impacts on business.
-Companies that follow the above-mentioned Netflix example can also gain higher user engagement and provide their customers with more suitable services and products.
+Its capability to learn allowed Netflix to save $1 billion annually, owing it to better content personalization.
+Companies that follow the Netflix example can also gain higher user engagement and provide their customers with more suitable services and products.

 |Read also: 12 Best Machine Learning Conferences and Events of 2018|